QuantEcon/lecture-source-py/source/rst/career.rst

 In reading the code, recall that ``optimal_policy[i, j]`` = policy at :math:`(\theta_i, \epsilon_j)` = either 1, 2 or 3; meaning 'stay put',
-'new job' and 'new life'
+'new job' and 'new life'.

 .. code-block:: python3